PacktPublishing/Cracking-Data-Engineering-Interview-Guide/README.md

 ## What is this book about?
 Preparing for a data engineering interview can often get overwhelming due to the abundance of tools and technologies, leaving you struggling to prioritize which ones to focus on.
 This hands-on guide provides you with the essential foundational and advanced knowledge needed to simplify your learning journey.
-The book begins by helping you gain a clear understanding of the nature of data engineering and how it differs from organization to organization.
-As you progress through the chapters, you’ll receive expert advice, practical tips, and real-world insights on everything from creating a resume and cover letter to networking and negotiating your salary.
-The chapters also offer refresher training on data engineering essentials, including data modeling, database architecture, ETL processes, data warehousing, cloud computing, big data, and machine learning.
-As you advance, you’ll gain a holistic view by exploring continuous integration/continuous development (CI/CD), data security, and privacy.
-Finally, the book will help you practice case studies, mock interviews, as well as behavioral questions.

 This book covers the following exciting features:
 * Create maintainable and scalable code for unit testing